kp12334h/sigma-demo/README.md

 # sigma-demo
-This is a demo for github class
+This is a demo for github class.